fsantanna/dceu/doc/manual.md

 The optional `else` branch executes if no conditions are true.
 Like in an `if`, branches can be blocks or simple expressions prefixed by `=>`.

-An `ifs` also supports a head expression to compare in test cases.
+An `ifs` also supports a head expression to compare against in test cases.
 If provided, test cases can assume that the head value is the left operand of a given binary operator and a given right operand.